 Have you ever heard of a wine called Sassicaia?
-It’s a Bolgheri, Denominazione di Origine Controllata produced at the Tenuta San Guido.
+It’s a Bolgheri wine, Denominazione di Origine Controllata produced at the Tenuta San Guido.
 It is also one of the most famous wines in the world!
-Sassicaia production began in the 1940’s, when the marchese Mario Incisa della Rocchetta, an expert in French wines, imported cabernet sauvignon and cabernet franc grapes to Italy.
-He planted the vines at Tenuta San Guido, in the Maremma area of Livorno, and in 1944 he produced the very first bottles of Sassicaia.
+Sassicaia production began in the 1940’s, when the Marchese Mario Incisa della Rocchetta, an expert in French wines, imported Cabernet Sauvignon and Cabernet Franc grapes to Italy.
+He planted the vines at Tenuta San Guido, in the Maremma area of Livorno.
+In 1944 he produced the very first bottles of Sassicaia.
 At the time, it was only produced for the family to drink, due to regulations that tended to favor quantity over quality.
 The first year of commercial sale was 1968… and from then on Sassicaia has remained one of the world’s top tier Tuscan wines.

 Let’s learn a little more about where it comes from…

 The Tenuta San Guido takes its name from San Guido della Gherardesca, who lived in the 13th century.
 It is located along the Tuscan coastline, in between Livorno and Grosseto, in an area known as Maremma.
 The Tenuta is more than just a wine production area, though.
 Tenuta San Guido is also a wildlife reserve, world-famous for bird watching in Tuscany!
 Fulco Pratesi, honorary president of the World Wildlife Federation (WWF) in Italy wrote in 1984, “In principio fu Bolgheri.
 Poi venne il WWF Italia.”
 “First there was Bolgheri.
 Then came the WWF Italy.”